nashville-software-school/aws-deployment-instructions/README.md

    document the information securely, and then choose **Continue**.

 **You will notice that this document repeatedly mentions securing your credentials.
 The importance of this cannot be overstated.
-Your finances are now tied to these credentials.
+Your finances are now tied to your AWS credentials.
 In the wrong hands, an AWS account can accrue charges rapidly, even with a daily budget and AWS usage tracking.
 Consider using a password manager such as [LastPass](https://www.lastpass.com/) or [1Password](https://1password.com/landing/password-manager/), services whose yearly costs mirror the cost of one hour of the [most expensive EC2 instances](https://instances.vantage.sh/).
-Pay for basic password management to avoid paying for someone else's unauthorized use of your account.**
+Pay for basic credential management to avoid paying for someone else's unauthorized use of your account.**

 4. Choose **Personal**.